-Kubernetes and DevOps have turned out to be a power couple of clouds.
-Both run hand-in-hand for companies that contemplate developing sophisticated software and applications.
-But, DevOps and Kubernetes are not really related, right?
+Kubernetes and DevOps are a superb combo.
+Businesses use both of these together because they are a powerful combination.
+They play a pivotal role in the development of high-end software and applications.
+But, DevOps and Kubernetes are not related, right?
 So, how is this integration possible?

 Application size, requirements, and complexities are growing bigger and bigger.
 On the contrary, the 'time to delivery' and software development cycle are getting shorter and shorter.
 Software companies readily looking for solutions for a simple, more effective process; DevOps comes out as a solution by introducing an agile approach to IT processes.

 It intends to unify Java application development by automating tasks and managing configurations, thereby contributing to the software development lifecycle in terms of planning, strategy, building, coding, testing, deploying, launching, and monitoring.
 But, the real hurdle arises when the applications become more micro and diverse.
 Here is where containers and Kubernetes come into play.

 Simply put, a container is a portable environment that simplifies the hosting and managing of the life cycle of web applications.
 It is designed to deliver efficiency, productivity, and consistency.
 DevOps and containers are different concepts, however, they are considered together.

 Kubernetes, an open-source container orchestration platform is used extensively.
 It supports a variety of containers to function in combination.
 In the end, it lessens the operational load.
 Volume storage, computer resource, rolling deployment, auto-scaling are a few of the top features.
 It can run in a data center, or a public, private, or hybrid cloud.